 Bustiello mining town

-This town, which in the past wanted to be an arcadia for the worker, is fertile ground for analysis...
+It is populated, which in the past wanted to be an arcade for the worker, is a fertile land for the…

 The experience of going down a mine in Asturias